sean-smith/swsmith.cc/content/posts/slurm-login-aws-parallelcluster.md

     ![Slurm Login Node](/img/slurm-login/ec2-clone.png)

-2. Now edit the Security Group of the old HeadNode to allow traffic from the Login Node.
+2. Now edit the Security Group of the old HeadNode to allow ingress traffic from the Login Node.
 Add a route for all traffic with the source `[cluster_name]-HeadNodeSecurityGroup`.

     | Type        | Source                               | Description               |
     |-------------|--------------------------------------|---------------------------|
     | All Traffic | `[cluster-name]-HeadNodeSecurityGroup` | Allow traffic to HeadNode |

-3. SSH into this instance and Mount NFS from the HeadNode (where `172.31.19.195` is the HeadNode ip).
+3. SSH into this instance and Mount NFS from the HeadNode **private ip** (where `172.31.19.195` is the HeadNode ip).
+Note this must be the private ip, if you use the public ip this will time out.

     ```bash
     mkdir -p /opt/slurm